What is Design for Distribution?

 I think part of that is due to the fact that they aren’t the ones to suffer monetarily by having too large of packaging or high damage rates, at least in the short term.
-In the longer term, they do suffer if sales are hurt or profits are low due to size and fragility issues, so it’s very short sighted of these companies to not give better advice.
+In the longer term, they do suffer if sales are hurt or profits are low due to size and fragility issues, so it’s very short-sighted of these companies to not give better advice.

-Of course, most of these companies, along with packaging suppliers, simply can’t give better advice since they don’t fully understand the distribution pipeline the products are traveling through, so they take a cookbook approach, simply using standards from ASTM, ISTA, JIS, FedEx and others, but those standards all miss some very basic issues, especially in regards to free fall drop tests and whether or not the test results replicate actual issues found in the field on a consistent basis (and never causes issues not found in real distribution).
+Of course, most of these companies, along with packaging suppliers, simply can’t give better advice since they don’t fully understand the distribution pipeline the products are travelling through, so they take a cookbook approach, simply using standards from ASTM, ISTA, JIS, FedEx and others, but those standards all miss some very basic issues, especially in regards to free-fall drop tests and whether or not the test results replicate actual issues found in the field on a consistent basis (and never causes issues not found in real distribution).

 I just attended a webinar on the ISTA Series 6 Amazon tests.
 I was amazed to hear the presenter say that if your product passed the tests but had too high of a failure rate in Amazon, then Amazon would require you to re-design the packaging, and then PASS THE SAME TEST.

 Well, wouldn’t the excessive damage in the system be a pretty clear indication of the tests being substandard and inappropriate?
-The moderator didn’t answer my question about this, but how ridiculous that there wouldn’t be an automatic mechanism for Amazon/ISTA to adjust tests until the lab test replicates known, consistent failures.
+The moderator didn’t answer my question about this, but how ridiculous that there wouldn’t be an automatic mechanism for Amazon/ISTA to adjust tests until the lab test replicates known consistent failures.